wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 ## Enabling statistics for artifacts

-You must enable statistics/tracing for the integration artifacts you wish to monitor.
+You must enable statistics/tracing for the integration artifacts that you wish to monitor.

 ### Enabling statistics for ALL artifacts